opral/monorepo/source-code/sdk-js/src/adapter-sveltekit/vite-plugin/transforms/refactoring.md

 ### `+layout.svelte`

- - if root
+ 1. if root
-    - import all necessary things
+    - import all necessary things with placeholders and from `@inlang/sdk-js` where possible
-    - insert codeblocks where needed (only non-reactive)
+    - insert codeblocks where needed (only non-reactive) with placeholders
     - wrap markup
- - pass everything to `*.svelte`
+ 2. pass everything to `*.svelte`

 ### `+page.svelte`